toriwang24/portfolio/index.md

 ## Passions and Skills
 ### Passions
-* Hiking and Backpacking, Coooking, and Gymnastics!
+* Hiking and Backpacking, Cooking, and Gymnastics!

 ### Skills